Bournemouth: Culture

 The Lower, Central and Upper Gardens are Grade II* public parks, leading for several miles down the valley of the River Bourne through the centre of the town to the sea.
 Bournemouth has a further 425 acres of parkland.
 Initially serving to compensate for the loss of common rights after common land was enclosed in 1802, it was held in trust until 1889 when ownership passed to Bournemouth Corporation and the land became five public parks: King's Park, Queen's Park, Meyrick Park, Seafield Gardens and Redhill Common.

 The detailed Land Use Survey by the Office for National Statistics in 2005 noted that the local authority area of Bournemouth had the third-highest proportion of land taken up by domestic gardens, 34.6%, of the 326 districts in England; narrowly less than the London Boroughs of Harrow and Sutton at the time with 34.7% and 35.1%.

 One of Bournemouth's most noted cultural institutions is Bournemouth Symphony Orchestra which was formed in 1893 under Dan Godfrey.
 It became the first municipal orchestra in the country when in 1896, Bournemouth Borough Council took control and Godfrey was appointed musical director and head of the town's entertainments.
 Originally playing three concerts a day during the summer season, in the great glass palm house known as the Winter Gardens; the orchestra is now based in Poole and performs around 130 concerts a year across Southern England.

-Bournemouth is currently host to a number of festivals.
+Bournemouth is host to a number of festivals.
 Bournemouth Food and Drink Festival is a ten-day event which combines a market with live cookery demonstrations.
 The Arts by the Sea Festival is a mix of dance, film, theatre, literature, and music which was launched in 2012 by the local university, the Arts University Bournemouth, and is set to become an annual event.
 The Bourne Free carnival is held in the town each year during the summer.
 Initially a gay pride festival, it has become a celebration of diversity and inclusion.

 Since 2008, Bournemouth has held its own air festival over four days in August.
 This has featured displays from the Red Arrows as well as appearances from the Yakovlevs, Blades, Team Guinot Wing-Walkers, Battle of Britain Memorial Flight including Lancaster, Hurricane, Spitfire and also the last flying Vulcan.
 The festival has also seen appearances from modern aircraft such as the Eurofighter Typhoon.
 The air festival attracts up to a million people over the four-day event.
 Bournemouth 7s Festival is a sports and music festival taking place in May each year.
-Hosting rugby, netball, hockey, dodgeball and volleyball tournaments, the event is a celebration of team sports in a festival atmosphere and was launched in 2008.
+Hosting rugby, netball, hockey, dodgeball and volleyball tournaments, the event was launched in 2008.